adr/e-adr/README.md

 ```

 By using `@ADR(1)`, the annotation points to `ADR 0001`.
-The convetion is that the decisions are stored in `docs/adr/` with a running number.
+The convention is that the decisions are stored in `docs/adr/` with a running number.
-They can be of an arbirary format, such as MADR or [Michael Nygard's format](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions), which is supported by [adr-tools](https://github.com/npryce/adr-tools).
+They can be of an arbitrary format, such as MADR or [Michael Nygard's format](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions), which is supported by [adr-tools](https://github.com/npryce/adr-tools).
 Example MADRs can be seen at the [ADR log of the adr-log tool](https://github.com/adr/adr-log/blob/master/docs/adr/index.md).

 ## Use in your projects